Lab Alumni

 Former Postdoctoral Researcher

-Current Position: Scientist at Geltor
+Current Position: Senior Principal Scientist at Genentech

 Julia developed reversed polarity human enteroids as a new model to study epithelial infections by microbes including Salmonella enterica and Listeria monocytogenes.